CamDavidsonPilon/lifelines/docs/Time varying survival regression.rst

 .. math::  h(t | x) = \overbrace{b_0(t)}^{\text{baseline}}\underbrace{\exp \overbrace{\left(\sum_{i=1}^n \beta_i (x_i(t) - \overline{x_i}) \right)}^{\text{log-partial hazard}}}_ {\text{partial hazard}}

 Note the time-varying :math:`x_i(t)` to denote that covariates can change over time.
-This model is implemented in *lifelines* as ``CoxTimeVaryingFitter``.
+This model is implemented in *lifelines* as :class:`~lifelines.fitters.cox_time_varying_fitter.CoxTimeVaryingFitter`.
 The dataset schema required is different than previous models, so we will spend some time describing this.

 Dataset creation for time-varying regression
 #############################################